 And my abstraction layer meant I could replace the SDL2 implementation with, oh I dunno, HTML5 Canvas API calls for JavaScript/WebAssembly.

-Screenshot of my game running in a web browser with WebAssembly
+Pictured above was an early version of my game running inside a web browser

 The 99% of my game's code knows nothing about SDL2, it knows my render library, so when I swap out SDL2 for Canvas/WebAssembly my game easily ported to run in a web browser.